 You can see the final score on the main screen.
 Many users don’t get a blood oxygen level reading on the first attempt.
 If you also failed, then try again.

-On Galaxy Watch 4, it is very slow to get measurements as the function is really slow.
+On Galaxy Watch 4 & Watch 5, it is very slow to get measurements as the function is really slow.
 It might get improvement in the next update.
-We have not yet compared this function with other watches, but we will do soon and let you know.
+We have not yet compared this function with other watches, but we will do it soon and let you know.